Katie Steffes, MS, NBCT

 Anti-bias education is more than celebrating different holidays, having a book about people in wheelchairs, or having dress up clothes from other countries.
 ABE is the air that is breathed in and out every day in a classroom.
 ABE is heard in interactions and language with children, families, coworkers, and other early childhood professionals.
 ABE is seen in the variety of materials and books that are taught to broaden children’s experiences.
 ABE is felt in warm, loving, and connected environments.
 It is both child-directed and teacher-directed.

-- Children’s questions, interests, or interactions with each other that teachers see as important to respond to and develop
+- Children’s questions, interests, or interactions with each other that educators see as important to respond to and develop.

-- Teacher-initiated activities based on what teachers and families think is important for children to learn
+- Educator-initiated activities based on what educators and families think is important for children to learn.

-- Significant events that occur in the children’s communities and the larger world that teachers believe need to be explored with children
+- Significant events that occur in the children’s communities and the larger world that educators believe need to be explored with children.

 Classroom Environments